Deepak42074/vsdsram_sky130/README.md

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/Simulation_Waveform/Prelayout/1bit_sram_write.png)

+## Stability Analysis of 6T-SRAM cell :
+The stability analysis of 6T- SRAm cell can be defined by butterfly curve and Ncurve methods.

-## Static Noise Margin Calculation of 6T sram cell
+### Static Noise Margin Calculation of 6T sram cell using Butterfly method:
 SNM is defined as minimum DC noise voltage needed to flip the cell state .It shows the stability of sram cell,used to measure the robustness of a cell which shows how well it can hold its data.
 To find SNM we draw inverter charactersitics and its mirror characteristics.
 The resulting two lobe curves is called "Butterfly curve".
 The SNM is defined as the length of side of largest square that can be drawn inside the lobes of butterfly curve.